SebastianObi/LXMF-Tools/lxmf_distribution_group/README.md

 - Text based interface to display advanced functions or infos
 - Cluster of several groups (communication between groups with different levels)
 - Automatic negotiation of the clusters
-- Statistics at cluster, group and user level
+- Statistics at cluster, router, group and user level
 - Easy configuration within readable config files
 - Various admin commands for the daily tasks to be controlled via LXMF messages
 - Group description, rules and pinned messages